Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The uterus is one hollow cavity and is made to expand to accommodate a growing baby during pregnancy.
+A typical uterus is one hollow cavity.
+It’s made to expand during pregnancy.
 If you have a bicornuate uterus, the top of your uterus is separated by a piece of tissue.
-Depending on the degree of separation, this can cause problems during pregnancy because your uterus may not be able to fully expand.
+This can cause problems during pregnancy because your uterus may not expand.

 Advertisement